huacchob/nautobot-app-netscaler-ext/Golden-Config-Instructions.md

 The remediation workflow is designed to apply configuration changes to a network device or controller to bring its state into compliance with the intended configuration.

-### Purpose
+### Remediation Workflow Purpose

 To automatically generate and apply configuration payloads to rectify deviations between the actual and intended device configurations.

 ### Processing Steps

 1. **Resolve Endpoint Definitions**: The dispatcher loads the relevant remediation endpoint definitions from the `<platform_name>_remediation_endpoints.yml` file.
 2. **Prepare Payloads**: For each endpoint, a payload is constructed based on the desired configuration changes. `non_optional` parameters defined in the YAML are injected into this payload from the `kwargs` provided to the dispatcher.
 3. **Execute API Call**: The dispatcher executes the API call (HTTP request or SDK callable) with the prepared payload.
 4. **Collect Responses**: The responses from each remediation API call are collected into an aggregated list.

 ### Example Remediation Endpoint Definition